COVID-19 updates for adult social care and health providers

 Restricting workforce movement between care homes and other care settings

-The guidance on restricting workforce movement between care homes and other care settings contains guidance for care home providers on limiting staff movement between settings in all but exceptional circumstances to help reduce the spread of coronavirus (COVID-19) infection.
+The guidance on restricting workforce movement between care homes and other care settings advises care home providers to limit staff movement between settings in all but exceptional circumstances.

 The LGA and NHS have published a step-by-step guide for care homes to quickly and safely order medications online for residents via proxy access to their GP online services account.

-All care staff and carers should review Coronavirus restrictions: What you can and cannot do which explains the changes to restrictions from 29 March 2021.
+Care staff in all areas should review Coronavirus restrictions: What you can and cannot do.

 Coronavirus (COVID-19): adult social care guidance brings together guidance published by the Department of Health and Social Care and Public Health England and other relevant guidance.